Barista Guides4 min readMarch 7, 2026

 • A stable machine still needs consistent puck prep and a repeatable flush routine to perform well.

-• Most home users get better consistency from workflow discipline before they need machine upgrades.
+• Most home users get better consistency from routine discipline before they need machine upgrades.

 Quick Reference